 In 1926, shortly after Heisenberg published the matrix theory of modern quantum mechanics, Pauli used it to derive the observed spectrum of the hydrogen atom.
 This result was important in securing credibility for Heisenberg’s theory.
 After the annexiation of Austria to the German Reich in 1938, Pauli tried in vain to obtain Swiss citizenship and moved to the United States in 1940, where he was employed as a professor of theoretical physics at the Institute for Advanced Study.
 Pauli did not remain in the United States but he returned to Zurich after World War II to take up his professorship at ETH.
 In 1945 he was awarded the Nobel Prize in physics, having been nominated for the prize by Albert Einstein.

-In his later years Pauli’s involvement with philosophy intensified, while travels and epistolary exchanges kept alive his dialogue with Einstein, Bohr, and others.
+IIn later years he also returned to general relativity and worked on Kaluza – Klein theories.
+His ETH lectures from the 1950s were also widely used.
+By then Pauli’s involvement with philosophy intensified, while travels and epistolary exchanges kept alive his dialogue with Einstein, Bohr, and others.
 At the age of 58, Wolfgang Ernst Pauli died on 15 December 1958 at the Red Cross Hospital in Zürich, Switzerland.

 References and Further Reading: